eduardoboucas/static-api-generator/README.md

 - **Where can I host this?**

     [GitHub Pages](https://pages.github.com/) is a very appealing option, since you could serve the API right from the repository.
 It has CORS enabled, so you could easily consume it from a client-side application using React, Angular, Vue or whatever you prefer.
-You could even use a CI service like [Travis](https://travis-ci.org/) to listen for commits on a given branch (say `master`) and automatically run Pluma and push the generated output to a `gh-pages` branch, making the process of generating the API when data changes fully automated.
+You could even use a CI service like [Travis](https://travis-ci.org/) to listen for commits on a given branch (say `master`) and automatically run Static API Generator and push the generated output to a `gh-pages` branch, making the process of generating the API when data changes fully automated.

     [Netlify](https://www.netlify.com/) is also very cool and definitely worth trying.

 - **Would it be possible to add feature X, Y or Z?**

     Probably.
-File an [issue](https://github.com/eduardoboucas/pluma/issues) or, even better, a [pull request](https://github.com/eduardoboucas/pluma/pulls) and I'm happy to help.
+File an [issue](https://github.com/eduardoboucas/static-api-generator/issues) or, even better, a [pull request](https://github.com/eduardoboucas/static-api-generator/pulls) and I'm happy to help.
 Bare in mind that this is a side project (one of too many) which I'm able to dedicate a very limited amount of time to, so please be patient and try to understand if I tell you I don't have the capacity to build what you're looking for.

-- **What does *pluma* mean?**

-    It means *feather* in Portuguese. 🇵🇹

 - **Who designed the logo?**